solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - `total: <u64>` - Total supply in lamports
 - `circulating: <u64>` - Circulating supply in lamports
 - `nonCirculating: <u64>` - Non-circulating supply in lamports
-- `nonCirculatingAccounts: <array>` - an array of account addresses of non-circulating accounts, as strings
+- `nonCirculatingAccounts: <array>` - an array of account addresses of non-circulating accounts, as strings.
+If `excludeNonCirculatingAccountsList` is enabled, the returned array will be empty.

 #### Example: